Polvorón: Regional variations

-Europe and Americas

 Cuba

-In Cuba, it is one of the most common flavors of ice cream.
-Cuba, being the Latin American country in the Caribbean where Spain had the most interest and influence, has adapted the flavors of mantecado or polvorones from Spain into a delicious and beloved flavor for Cuban ice cream.
-Known worldwide for the delicious flavoring, what some might call a Latin vanilla, this Cuban flavor has influenced ice cream flavors made in other Latin American places such as Puerto Rico.
+Cuba has adapted the flavors of mantecado or polvorones from Spain into a beloved flavor for Cuban ice cream.
+This Cuban flavor has influenced ice cream flavors made in other Latin American countries such as Puerto Rico.

-Spain
+Latin America

-Polvorones are a common Christmas dessert in Spain.
+Polvorones are a common Christmas dessert in Latin America.
 Today, there are other options for the fat used in the sweet other than pig fat, like butter, as well as vegetarian polvorones and mantecados made with olive oil.

 United States

 Sometimes called Pan de Polvo, the sweet is made with anise in the south Texas region.